pawaka2020/chatuiconcept/WORKFLOW.md

 3. SigningScreen
 3.1 Shows app logo art, 'Sign in' and 'Sign up' buttons.
 3.2 (TODO) Supabase Auth again allows already logged in users to skip this screen.
-3.3 (TODO) 'Sign up' leads to SignUpScreen, but for now just HelloWorld.
+3.3 'Sign up' leads to SignUpScreen.
-3.4 (TODO) 'Sign in' leads to SignInScreen built with Supabase Auth.
+3.4 'Sign in' leads to SignInScreen.
 3.5 For now 'Sign in' leads to ChatScreen.

 4. SignUpScreen (TODO)
+4.1 Only username, email and password, but later can add field to upload avatar(WIP) 4.2 Leads to ChatScreen after successful signup, but stays in event of failure (ie failure of sending email verification) 4.3 On Cloud hosted Supabase I was able to disable email verification but not on self hosted.
+4.4 After Supabath Auth adds user, a user is also simultaneously added in 'chat_users_auth'

-5. SignInScreen (TODO)
+6. SignInScreen
+5.1 Signs in with already registered users.

-6. ChatScreen
+7. ChatScreen
 6.1 Shows a main UI (ChatBody) of last messages sent to the user.
 6.2 (TODO) Floating action button to enable user to initiate a new conversation.
 6.3 (TODO) Phone icon to enable user to call friends.
 Only friends, not un-added contacts.